asmecher/credit/README.md

 # CRediT plugin for OJS

-This plugin adds support for the CASRAI CRediT contributor role standard in OJS.
+This plugin adds support for the NISO CRediT contributor role standard in OJS.
 It is a work in progress, started at the 2022 Helsinki sprint.

 **This plugin is not complete.
 Do not attempt to use it if you're not sure!**